Challenges in Deploying Machine Learning: a Survey of Case Studies: Model Learning

 \subsection{Hyper-parameter selection}

-In addition to parameters that are learned during the training process, many ML models also define several hyper-parameters.
-Hyper-parameter optimization (HPO) is the process of choosing the optimal set of these hyper-parameters.
+In addition to parameters that are learned during the training process, many ML models also require hyper-parameters.
+Examples of such hyper-parameters are the depth of a decision tree, the number of hidden layers in a neural network or the number of neighbors in k-Nearest Neighbors classifier.
+Hyper-parameter optimization (HPO) is the process of choosing the optimal setting of these hyper-parameters.
 Most HPO techniques involve multiple training cycles of the ML model.
-Besides, the size of HPO task grows exponentially with each new hyper-parameter, because it adds a new dimension to the search space.
+This is computationally challenging because in the worst case the size of the HPO task grows exponentially: each new hyper-parameter adds a new dimension to the search space.
 As discussed by Yang and Shami \cite{yang2020hyperparameter}, these considerations make HPO techniques very expensive and resource-heavy in practice, especially for applications of deep learning.
-Even approaches like Hyperband \cite{li2017hyperband} or Bayesian optimization \cite{snoek2012practical}, that are specifically designed to minimize the number of training cycles needed, are still not able to deal with certain problems due to the complexity of the models or the size of the datasets.
+Even approaches like Hyperband \cite{li2017hyperband} or Bayesian optimization \cite{snoek2012practical}, that are specifically designed to minimize the number of training cycles needed, are not yet able to deal with the high dimensional searches that emerge when many hyper-parameters are involved.
+Large datasets complicate matters by leading to long training times for each search.

+Many hyper-parameter tuning approaches require the user to define a complete search space, i.e. the set of possible values each of the hyper-parameters can take.
+Unfortunately, in practical use cases this is often impossible due to insufficient knowledge about the problem at hand.
+Setting the hyper-parameter optimization bounds remains one of the main obstacles preventing wider use of the state-of-the-art HPO techniques \cite{pmlr-v51-shahriari16}.

 HPO often needs to take into account specific requirements imposed by the environment where the model will run.
 This is exemplified by Marculescu et al. \cite{10.1145/3240765.3243479} in the context of hardware-aware ML.
-In order to deploy models to embedded and mobile devices, one needs to be well aware of energy and memory constraints imposed by such devices.
-This creates a need for customized hardware-aware optimization techniques that co-optimize for the accuracy of the model and the hardware efficiency.
+In order to deploy models to embedded and mobile devices, one needs to be aware of energy and memory constraints imposed by such devices.
+This creates a need for customized hardware-aware optimization techniques that efficiently optimize for the accuracy of the model and the hardware jointly.